carpentries-incubator/twitter-with-twarc/_episodes/07-search-filter.md

 If you want to go back as far in time as the Twitter API allows (6 days typically), and NOT eat up too much of your monthly quota, you can simultaneously tighten up your search parameters and keep your `--limit` value low.
+(FIXME: wasn't this the challenge from episode 4 asking for 500/5000 cats?)

 ~~~
 !twarc2 search --limit 500 "(#catsofinstagram AND #cute)" > hashtag_cats_500.jsonl